saucelabs/sauce-docs/docs/mobile-apps/faq.md

 You can upload your .ipa manually to create a project, then upload subsequent versions either manually or through our REST API, as described in [Uploading Your App to Real Device Storage with the REST API](/mobile-apps/app-storage).

-#### **Can I upload multiple .apk files for testing?**
+#### **Can I upload multiple .apk or .aab files for testing?**

 Yes.
-You can upload more than one .apk using the “dependency app” functionality.
+You can upload more than one .apk or .aab using the “dependency app” functionality.

 #### **Can I choose different browsers on a device?**